-Legislating to incentivise competition class actions: recent EU developments
+Legislating to incentivise competition class actions: recent EU developments - .PDF file.

 By Sarah Turnbull, Louise Freeman, Elaine Whiteford, Tilman Siebert, Marc Lévy, Riccardo Croce, Ramon Garcia Gallardo and Adèle Behles

 While companies currently face the possibility of damages proceedings for competition law breaches in national courts in the European Union, private enforcement actions remain infrequent in Europe when compared with the US.
 A number of recent proposals to enhance the ability of claimants to seek ‘collective redress’ are intended to address this situation and provide a greater role for private enforcement while guarding against the perceived excesses of US litigation.